 February 2010: The new Ukrainian government under President Viktor Yanukovych decides to continue present cooperation with NATO.
-However, he takes Alliance membership for the country off the agenda.
+However, Alliance membership for the country is taken off the agenda.

 November 2010: Ukraine deploys a ship in support of Operation Active Endeavour.